-- Staff are responsible for maintaining awareness of the safety and security of buildings and grounds and for reporting any concerns that become known.
-Risk assessments are completed as appropriate. - All staff are aware of site evacuation and lockdown procedures and regular practices take place.
+• We are all responsible for maintaining awareness of the safety and security of buildings and grounds and for reporting any concerns that become known.

-- Appropriate checks will be undertaken in respect of visitors and volunteers coming into the setting Any individual who is not known or identifiable will be challenged for clarification and reassurance. - The setting will not accept the behaviour of any individual (parent/carer/other) who threatens security or leads others (child or adult) to feel unsafe.
-Such behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the site.
+- We take all reasonable steps to ensure staff and children are not exposed to risks and where risks are identified, risk assessments are undertaken to safely manage the level of risk. - We are familiar with site evacuation and lockdown procedures; regular practices take place and a log of practices is kept. - Appropriate checks will be undertaken in respect of visitors and volunteers coming into the setting, as part of BASIS Visitor procedures.
+Any individual who is not known or identifiable will be challenged for clarification and reassurance. - We will not accept the behaviour of any individual (parent/carer/other) who threatens security or leads others (child or adult) to feel unsafe.
+Such behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the site. - When children are taken on outings we assess the risks and hazards which may arise and complete risk assessments to safely manage the level of risk.